jfonte/automate-with-python/unit5-dictionaries-data-structures/notes.md

 - Similar to a list, a *dictionary* is a collection of many values.
 Unlike indexes for lists though, indexes for dictionaries can use many different data types, not just integers.
 - indexes for dictionaries are called *keys*
 - a key with its associated value is called a *key-value-pair*
-- in code, a dictonary is typed with braces: {}
+- in code, a dictionary is typed with braces: {}
 - dictionaries can still use integers as keys, but they can be any number:

 ```